Sign up to our Newsletter

 Columbia

 Columbia Law School is another New York-based law school that makes the top 10 list.
-Ranked at #8, Columbia Law is a highly selective school with only a 12.2% acceptance rate
+Ranked at #8, Columbia Law is a highly selective school with only an 11.75% acceptance rate

 Columbia is widely recognized as a leading institution in legal education and scholarship.
 They take an interdisciplinary approach and help their students engage with different community members through classes, clinics, externships, and more.